 Both the NX1 and the HX400V have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Samsung and Sony.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Samsung NX1 Manual (free pdf) or the online Sony HX400V Manual.
+Further information on the features and operation of the NX1 and HX400V can be found, respectively, in the Samsung NX1 Manual (free pdf) or the online Sony HX400V Manual.

 So what is the bottom line?
 Is the Samsung NX1 better than the Sony HX400V or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.